mikepettenato/academy/spring-boot-kotlin/README.md

 # Spring Boot 2.0 and Kotlin
 This repository can serve as a basic shell project for a Spring Boot 2.0 application configured with Kotlin.

-It contains the configuration needed to enable this in the gradle.build file.
+It contains the configuration needed to enable this in the build.gradle file.

 There is a very basic Spring Boot Application class called:
 ```kotlin